 France manners: Bonjour in French

-Before we get into the specific instances of when to say bonjour in France, let me recap what I wrote in a post earlier this year about my favorite French social norm:
+Before we get into the specific instances of when to say bonjour in France, let’s define it.
+Simply put, bonjour in French means hello.
+Let me recap what I wrote in a post earlier this year about my favorite French social norm:

 “These days, when back in the USA observing non-French people, it is almost jarring for me to see how some Americans address each other.
 We don’t always say hello before ordering at a restaurant or asking a store employee a question.
 We most certainly don’t always say thank you and goodbye.
 And how many times have you seen customers wish employees a good day?
 Yeah, it happens but it’s not as common in the USA as it is in France.
 Now, it’s my home culture that surprises me.

 It goes without saying that of course not everyone in the USA is rude, short, or forgets polite greetings — I’m not saying that at all.
 Many Americans were raised to be super polite and do always address others politely.
 But the difference is that in the USA, it’s not a social norm across the board to say hello, thank you, and goodbye.
 Every time.
 You can get away with less.